dantheman454/habit_app/docs/mindmap/glossary.md

 **Occurrence**: A per-day instance expanded from a repeating master within a range.
 Has `masterId = id`, `scheduledFor = occurrence date`.
 For tasks, `status` is derived from `completedDates` and `skippedDates`; for events, `completed` derives from `completedDates`.
 Occurrences are view constructs.

 - **Usage**: Generated on-demand when listing items with date ranges
-- **Example**: A daily habit creates 7 occurrences when viewing a week range
+- **Example**: A daily task creates 7 occurrences when viewing a week range
 - **Reference**: See [Data Model](./data_model.md#occurrence-expansion) for expansion algorithm

 **CompletedDates**: Array of `YYYY-MM-DD` on repeating masters marking which occurrences were completed.
 For tasks, toggled by `/api/tasks/:id/occurrence` and by `set_status` in apply operations.